sankeyraut/Cordova-PrePopulated-SQLitePlugin/README.md

 **NOTE:** In the "Build Phases" there can be multiple "Link Binary with Libraries" dropdown menus.
 Please select the first one otherwise it will not work.

 ### SQLite Plugin
+To seamlessly integrate with CI tools , a prepopulted database with name amhi.db should be present in www folder For android build , copy the amhi.db file to platforms/android/assets folder.
+For iOS plugin automatically copies from www folder.

 Drag .h and .m files into your project's Plugins folder (in xcode) -- I always just have "Create references" as the option selected.